mathieu-fortin/deep-reinforcement-learning/p1_navigation/report.md

 ### Hyperparameters
 We have already seen two hyperparameters introduced in the q-function.

-The learning rate controls the speed at which the q-values are updated, a small alpha will the learning slower but also less prone to non-convergence.
+The learning rate controls the speed at which the q-values are updated, a small alpha will make the learning slower but also less prone to non-convergence.

 The discount factor controls the importance of future rewards.
 A well balanced gamma will help ensure that future rewards are taken into account in finding the optimal policy and prevent convergence to a suboptimal local optimum focused on short term reward only.